 Ms. Arsht spearheaded the creation of the Adrienne Arsht Center for Resilience at The Atlantic Council, which has just been renamed the Adrienne Arsht-Rockefeller Foundation Resilience Center.

-Adrienne Arsht is a business leader and philanthropist.
-A community‐minded power broker, Arsht has taken a leading role promoting artistic, business, and civic growth in the three cities she calls home: New York, Washington, D.C, and Miami.
-She is founding chairman of the Adrienne Arsht Center Foundation in Miami, Florida.
-In 2008, her $30 million contribution to Miami’s Performing Arts Center transformed the city.
-The Center was renamed in her honor, the Adrienne Arsht Center for the Performing Arts of Miami‐Dade County.
-Her support of the transformation of Lincoln Center’s facilities and public spaces was recognized with the dedication of the Adrienne Arsht Stage in Alice Tully Hall.
+Adrienne Arsht is a business leader and impact philanthropist.
+She has taken a leading role promoting artistic, business and civic growth in the three cities she calls home: Washington, D.C., Miami and New York.
+Her $30 million contribution to Miami’s Performing Arts Center in 2008 secured its financial footing.
+In her honor, the Center was renamed the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.
+In 2012, her contribution of $10 million to Lincoln Center was recognized with the dedication of the Adrienne Arsht Stage in Alice Tully Hall.

-Over the years, Arsht has generously donated funds and resources to numerous organizations.
-In 2008, she became the first, and still is, the only woman to join the Five Million Dollar Roundtable of United Way of Miami-Dade.
-In 2005, Arsht announced a $2 million gift to Goucher College, creating the Roxana Cannon Arsht Center for Ethics and Leadership, in honor of her late mother, a Goucher graduate.
-Arsht committed more than $6 million to the University of Miami to support the university-wide Arsht Ethics Programs, assist the Bascom Palmer Eye Institute of the University of Miami and support other University of Miami priorities.
-In February 2009, Arsht funded the creation of the Best Buddies Delaware chapter to specifically serve Hispanics and African-Americans with mental disabilities.
-The Chronicle of Philanthropy ranked Arsht number 39 on its 2008 America’s 50 biggest donors list.
+In 2008 she became the first, and still is, the only woman to join the Five Million Dollar Roundtable of United Way of Miami-Dade.
+Arsht’s other notable gifts include to Goucher College, creating the Roxana Cannon Arsht Center for Ethics and Leadership, in honor of her late mother, a Goucher graduate, The University of Miami Arsht Ethics Programs, and a lab at Bascom Palmer Eye Institute of the University of Miami.
+In Delaware, Arsht funded the creation of a Best Buddies chapter to specifically serve Hispanics and African-Americans with mental disabilities.
+The Chronicle of Philanthropy ranked Arsht number 39 on its 2008 America’s biggest donors list.

 Join the resilience movement